-For information on how to volunteer with FoodCorps in Hawai’i, please contact Seri.
+For more information on getting involved with FoodCorps in Hawai’i, please contact Jess.

 Why Serve in Hawai’i?

 Kanaka Maoli, or Native Hawaiians, have an ʻōlelo noʻeau (proverb): “He aliʻi ka ʻāina, he kauwā ke kanaka,” which can be translated as, “The land is chief, man is its servant.”

 With this value, Kanaka Maoli sustained large populations of people for centuries through thoughtfully-managed farming and fishing enforced by law (the kapu system) with zero input from outside Ko Hawaiʻi Pae ʻĀīna.
 They managed acre-large saltwater fish ponds and grew kalo (taro), ʻuala (sweet potato), ʻulu (breadfruit), and maiʻa (banana).
 The local population — which includes not only Native Hawaiians but also people of mixed Japanese, Filipino, Chinese, Portuguese, other European, and Pacific Islander descent whose families have been in Hawaiʻi for generations, often by way of large-scale agricultural introductions such as cattle ranching and sugarcane plantations, also known as “locals” — still fish, farm, and hunt as a way of life, especially on Hawaiʻi Island where the majority of our sites reside.